WenxuanMa0521/stockML/README.md

 ## Introduction

 * `final report` and `final presentation`: include details of this project
+* `data`: due to the limitation of data volume, the uploaded data only contains the information of December 2020 for browsing
 * `codes`: include implementation of this project
   * `train_nn.py`: define the neural network structure and train the nn model
   * `prediction.py`: include all methods we need to compare